Probabilistic logic programs are logic programs in which some of the facts are annotated with probabilities.

 For an introduction, please consult the following papers

-You can try out ProbLog using our online interface.
+You can try out ProbLog using our online editor.

 Other people who contributed to ProbLog1 and 2 (in alphabetical order):